 5 September: Thank you to Kellie and Rick Broadway for arranging an interesting tour of Reepham Fishery.
 They already have done a lot of work to make a first class venue.
 Members now know where to go for a bit of peace and quiet.

 29 August: A massive Rotary turnout for the Aylsham Show.
 Thank you to all members and partners for their efforts – and to all our friends who came to visit us.
 The sun shone, there were crowds that we have not seen for years and we sold a lot of pictures, raffle tickets and teas.
-Proceeds are still being counted – watch this space.
+We will have more than £5000 to distribute to our charities.

 22 August: A businesslike business meeting – all ready for the Art Exhibition at the Aylsham Show on Monday 29 August.
 Do please come and see us.